Top

 LONGLISTED FOR THE WOMEN’S PRIZE FOR FICTION

-In 1975 art historian Leo Hertzberg discovers an extraordinary painting by an unknown artist in a New York gallery.
-He buys the work, tracks down its creator, Bill Wechsler, and the two men embark on a life-long friendship.
+In 1975 art historian Leo Hertzberg discovers an extraordinary painting in a New York gallery.
+He buys the work, tracks down the artist, Bill Wechsler, and embarks on a life-long friendship with him.

-This is the story of their intense and troubled relationship, of the women in their lives and their work, of art and hysteria, love and seduction and their sons – born the same year but whose lives take very different paths.
+This is the story of their intense and troubled relationship.
+Of the women in their lives and their work, of art and love, loss and betrayal – and of their sons, born the same year but whose lives take very different paths.

 Reviews